ckeditor/ckeditor5/docs/framework/contributing/code-style.md

 Currently, it applies to the `@ckeditor/ckeditor5-watchdog` package.

-👎&nbsp; Examples of an incorrect code for this rule:
+👎&nbsp; Examples of incorrect code for this rule:

 ```js
 // Assume we edit a file located in the `packages/ckeditor5-watchdog/` directory.